sakuvaan/web-sovellusprojekti-ryhma3/docs/README.md

 ## Features from the checklist

-Features from 1-9 and 11-15 from the checklist are done.
+Features 1-9 and 11-15 from the checklist are done.
 Only 10th feature (group page customization) is missing.
 Optional (15th) feature is password changing.

 ## REST API Documentation